 Signs and symptoms

-- Lower abdominal or back pain (women)
+- Lower abdominal pain (women).

-- Abstain from oral, anal and vaginal sex.
+- Abstain from vaginal sex.

 - Use condoms/barriers consistently and correctly during oral, anal or vaginal sex.